 Some of my most treasured moments with God have been in the simplicity of peaceful silence with him.
-Sitting on my patio breathing in the fresh air, taking in his sweet presence, or laying in my hammock tied between the trees.
-I whisper words to him in my spirit and take a breath in awe of the fact that he loves me so much to give me the freedom to peacefully rest with him without working for something in that moment.
+There’s something uniquely special about the fact that he loves us so much he gives us the freedom to rest in him without working for something in that moment.
 Nothing more, nothing less.

-If I’m completely honest, however, when I first found myself enjoying the presence of God above anything else in such an organic way, a confusing thought would sometimes creep into my mind.
+When I first found myself enjoying the presence of God above anything else in such an organic way, a confusing thought would creep in.

-I wondered if by “doing nothing” (from an earthly perspective) I wasn’t being as spiritually “productive” as I should be.
+I wondered if by “doing nothing” I wasn’t being as spiritually “productive” as I should be.
 I wondered if by embracing this priceless moment of allowing him to just love on me, and me love him back, I was somehow wasting time that was supposed to be spent on “greater things”.

-I felt somewhat selfish because I thought that maybe by just sitting there, I was missing out on opportunities to produce fruit for God’s kingdom….
-I mean, aren’t there people out there who are dying, countries that are in serious threat, and what about the brokenness in hearts of so many people?
-What am I doing sitting here enjoying this as much as I am, while others are suffering and I could be interceding for them?!
+I felt selfish because I thought that maybe by just sitting there, I was missing out on opportunities to produce fruit for God’s kingdom….
+Aren’t there people out there who are dying, countries in serious threat, and hearts that are breaking?
+What am I doing enjoying this as much as I am, while others are suffering and I could be interceding for them?

-Through these questions, I realized something I don’t think I ever truly understood in earlier seasons of life: He desires that we deeply fall in love with his companionship.
+Through these questions, I realized something I don’t think I ever truly understood until recently: He first desires that we fall deeply in love with his companionship.
 This comes before what we need to accomplish.
+More than anything, he wants our heart.

 He desires that, in both the high and low seasons, we discover what is feels like when HIS PRESENCE IS ENOUGH.